The American Vineyard Foundation (AVF) is

 Research on Pierce’s Disease:

-AVF Proposal, Progress Report & Final Report Specifics:
+AVF Proposal, Progress Report, & Final Report Specifics:

-Please adhere to the guidelines found at the Unified Grant website when submitting your proposal(s), annual report(s) and final report(s).
-The AVF does not pay overhead.
-An annual progress report is required for projects funded during the FY 2023-2024.
-The report must detail the experiments undertaken during 2023-2024 and the major findings or accomplishments emerging from the work.
+Please adhere to the guidelines found at the Unified Grant Management website when submitting your proposal(s), annual progress report(s), and project conclusion final reports.
+An annual progress report is required for projects funded during the 2024-2025 cycle which are being resubmitted for continued funding.
+The report must detail the experiments undertaken during 2024-2025 research funding year and the major findings or accomplishments emerging from the work.
 The progress report must be attached to the continuing project proposal submission.
-As stated, the due date for annual report(s) and proposal(s) will be January 31, 2024.
-Upon completion of the study, a final report must be submitted.
+Please note: the AVF does not pay overhead costs sometimes also referred to as indirect costs or facilities & administrative costs.
+As stated, the due date for annual progress report(s) and proposal(s) is January 31, 2025.
+Upon completion of the study, a final report must be submitted prior to distribution of final project funding.

 AVF Equipment Purchase Policy: